Skip to main content

 Except it’s really not as simple as it sounds.
 If you look back at the steps of the probate process, it might seem straightforward.
 But you also need to remember that probate means everyone who wants to contest the contents of a will, can.
 The will’s authenticity?
 Someone can argue that it looks fake.
 The executor?
 Someone can contest who gets to be in charge of the estate.
 The value of assets, the debts to be paid – everything is up for debate, and before you know it, months (or even years) have passed.

-If you don’t want this to be a huge problem for your family and friends after you die, it’s a good idea to get in touch with a wills lawyer in Des Moines, IA.
+If you don’t want this to be a huge problem for your family and friends after you die, it’s a good idea to get in touch with our estate planning attorney.

 Iowa Probate Code